geojupyter/geojupyter.org/blog/20250820-inperson-hackathon-and-design-dialog/index.md

 * Why do people come back to QGIS?
     * Exploring results
     * Making a map to share or tell a story

+## :heart: Thank you :heart:

+Thank you _so much_ to our wonderful hackathon participants for bringing a collaborative energy that made it fun to take on hard problems!

 ## (TODO) Call to join the community